nleaf/nleaf.github.io/_resources/2017-03-01-battelle-for-kids.md

   icon: "/uploads/BFK_logo_stackedblue.png"
 - template: case-study-quote
   block: casestudy-quote
-  quote: Since we began partnering with Expedient, Battle for Kids has reduced our
+  quote: '"Since we began partnering with Expedient, Battle for Kids has reduced our
-    overall cost in technology infrastructure, increased our speed, reliability and capability to support our clients, and ensured that our infrastructure is stable and effective.
+    overall cost in technology infrastructure, increased our speed, reliability and capability to support our clients, and ensured that our infrastructure is stable and effective."'
   cite: "- Oscar Paredes, Managing Director of Technology, Battelle for Kids"
   icon: ''
   quote_background: ''